 in 1987, represents a significant and leading presence in the international

 statistics community.
-The Department is a community of fifteen core faculty, nine
+The Department is a community of ten core faculty, nine

-all over the world and we maintain and active post-doctoral program through NSF
+all over the world and we maintain an active post-doctoral program through NSF

 and NIH sponsorship.
 We are a member of the George R. Brown School of

-Engineering and reside in the computational engineering building, Duncan Hall.
+Engineering and reside in the computational engineering building, Anne and Charles Duncan Hall.